 This dipping becomes the most effective if done after dark when the mites appear active.
 Mites live during the dormant period of the plant on the tuber itself and you should take proper care to free the plants from mites before they become dormant.
 Take the dormant tubers out of the pots in the fall, dip them in the spray material and start them over in new soil.

-#6 – How Can I Keep And Make My Cyclamen Bloom Again?
+#6 – How Can I Keep And Make My Cyclamen Plants Bloom Again?

-You own a cyclamen which seems near through blooming.
+You own cyclamen plants that seem near finished blooming.
 Curious about how you can keep it and make it bloom again?

 Moisture in the air surrounding a cyclamen serves as the most essential requirement for keeping it growing.
-It requires good soil, proper drainage, an even temperature and careful watering make.
+It requires good soil, proper drainage, and even temperature with careful watering.

-But, with all this moisture in the air must remain present.
+But, with all this moisture in the air present.
 With the above conditions you may carry a cyclamen over from year to year.

 Keep the plant growing.
 In the spring, remove the old outside leaves and shake the plant from the pot.
 Remove most of the soil, cut back the dead and the heavy roots, and repot the plant in a pot a size or two smaller than the one it came from.